History of MBC

 When the network was officially "lit" and our contractor turned over the network to MBC, Peoples Mutual Telephone Company in Gretna, Virginia (a Fairpoint Communications Company) was the first customer on the network.
 MBC provided a diverse layer 1 transport circuit for connecting to their upstream IP Transit provider.

 The MBC network has exceeded all expectations.
-The broadband capacity it has brought to Southern Virginia has attracted numerous companies to the region and has helped to bring more than 900 jobs and $1.3 billion of private sector investment to the region.
-Most notably, the MBC was a critical component in securing the Microsoft data center project for southern Virginia, which has already announced $650 million in private sector investment and over 60 high-paying jobs.
+The broadband capacity it has brought to Southern Virginia has attracted numerous companies to the region and has helped to bring more than 1,100 jobs and $2.1 billion of private sector investment to the region.
+Most notably, MBC was a critical component in securing the Microsoft data center project for Southern Virginia, which has already announced over $1.7 billion in private sector investment and 222 high-paying jobs.

 One of MBC's key growth initiatives is to expand network reach through strategic partnerships with other local/regional fiber optic network operators.
 MBC has formed LIT Networks (Local to International Transport) to enable other fiber network providers to interconnect with MBC's extensive network and become a part of a larger network that incorporates revenue sharing as a business model.
 This model has proven highly successful for several years, and is now growing in size to accommodate other network providers, some of whom have received BTOP grants and are looking to generate sustainable revenues for those network investments.

-We continue to look for ways to accelerate our mission of reinvesting in our communities and have recently formed the Making Better Communities Corporation.
-This organization is designed to be a 501(c)(3) charitable foundation and will be tasked with leveraging grant opportunities from other foundations and charitable sources for projects that have a social, technology and/or educational impact in southern Virginia.
-For the last two years, we have donated over $100,000 to support all YMCA, Boys and Girls Clubs, Head Start Programs, and high school robotics programs in southern Virginia as well as awarded five scholarships, each year, to high school seniors in southern Virginia who chose to attend a Virginia college/university.
+We continue to look for ways to accelerate our mission of reinvesting in our communities through projects that have a social, technology and/or educational impact in Southern Virginia.
+Each year since 2012, we have donated over $100,000 to support all YMCA, Boys and Girls Clubs, Head Start Programs, scholarships, and high school robotics programs in Southern Virginia.
+From 2012 and 2014, MBC awarded five scholarships each year to high school seniors in Southern Virginia who were furthering their education in a STEM field at a Virginia college/university.
+In 2015, MBC established a scholarship at each of the four community colleges in Southern Virginia for the colleges to distribute as they see would best benefit students studying in STEM-H fields at their college.

 We are excited to be recognized worldwide as a model of how public investments in wholesale open-access broadband telecommunications infrastructure can generate economic development returns for local communities.